robertsdotpm/p2pd/docs/source/built/rest_api.rst

 Let's start with something simple.
 For these examples I'll assume you want to work with a simple text-based protocol.
-In reality you may be building something far more complex and require more flexibility but this is a good starting point.
+In reality you may be building something more complex and require more flexibility but this is a good starting point.

 **Sending text:**